 What resources did you use to help you through this process?

-I detail the process we used in my free guide, Jump Start Your Way Out of Debt.
 We started by calculating our net worth and getting clear on our goals.
 Then we created our debt snowball, listing our debts from smallest to largest, regardless of interest rate.

 We created our budget, and I became meticulous in tracking each transaction that came into our bank account and each item that came out.
 This allowed me to analyze categories where we could cut our spending.
 We also hosted a garage sale and used Craigslist and eBay to sell as many things as possible.